Available Boxers

 Now

-Polka is another one of our Breeder 8 that came into the rescue back in September, and has just finished up her wellness journey.
-She currently lives with two other boxers and two school aged kids.
-She may have missed out on the joys of being a normal dog, but she's making up for it now and gives her 9 yo foster fur brother a run for his money when they are playing in the backyard!
+Polka has finished up her wellness journey.
+She currently lives with two other boxers and two school-aged kids.
+She may have missed out on the joys of being a normal dog, but she's making up for it now and gives her 9 year old foster fur brother a run for his money when they are playing in the backyard!

 It was discovered during her vetting that she is deaf, and her family is working on ASL hand signals to help her navigate her way around.
 She is a little skittish if you come up behind her and she doesn't see you approaching or if you suddenly appear in her immediate line of sight.
 She will gently tap you on the leg when she's in need of something, like to go potty, a snack….or just a little love as she's super affectionate!